andrewfhou/mweepigeon-landing/_posts/2025-10-19-hide-seek-dc-2.md

 ## Wrapup

 Overall, I think the effort I put into updating the map with common POIs was worth it, makes it way less likely we run into an issue like we did first time where one team saw a golf course and the other team didn't.
+I'd like to maybe get the wards in there too since finding a good map for that was surprisingly annoying, but MyMaps actually won't let me add any more layers.
+Maybe I'll put them in the same layer as the boundaries?
+And also change the 'Game Area' polygon to just lines so it doesn't overlap in a horrid way.

 Similarly, creating clarifications/FAQs about the seeker questions was a useful reference.
 I'm really happy with my map and think for future games I'm happy to just reuse it.
 The printout is a *little* clunky but it's definitely in good enough range—maybe I'll extend my ruler out up to 3 miles, but that's about all the changes I really want to make.
 I don't think we had any disagreements or confusion about questions this run.

 I still never transcribed the rulebook for easier searching, but the combination of the seeker question reference and the spreadsheet we found with curse text, that was less of a pressing issue this game.
 I probably will continue to not do it for future games because it worked well enough without it and I'm lazy.